learn-co-curriculum/phase-0-pac-2-logging-in-javascript/README.md

 We have our `console.log()` set up and we're ready to start testing it.
 We decide to start with our 'least adult' category, which is children under age 16, so we set `age` equal to 15 and click run.
-Everything looks fine &mdash; we get four `false`s &mdash; so we change `age` to 16, then 17.
+Everything looks fine — we get four `false`s — so we change `age` to 16, then 17.
 So far, so good.
 But then when we test it for an `age` of 18, we see the following:

 ```bash